 Q: Will I get any of my money back?

 A: You may be entitled to a partial premium refund.
-Typically, this is called an “unearned premium” claim.
+Typically, this is called an “unearned premium” claim for the unearned premium previously paid.
+Additionally, there are a limited number of states that have statutes requiring a minimum deduction be taken out of the unearned premium, which may cause the refund payment to be less than the unearned premium amount.
 More information can be found here (LINK).
 For any amount not refunded by a Guaranty Association, you may have a claim against the insolvent insurer.
 You can check the insolvent insurer’s website for additional information.

 Q: When am I going to get paid